fdelmoli/fdelmoli/README.md

 ### Hi there 👋
-👋 Hi, I’m Francesca Delmolino, @fdelmoli
+👋 Hi, I’m Francesca Delmolino
 😄 Pronouns: She/Her/Hers
 🌱 I’m currently studying Data Science at the University of Michigan 〽️
 📫 Reach out at fdelmoli@umich.edu or connect with me on linkedin!